SAP/cloud-sdk-ios-fiori-ar/README.md

 ## Configuration

-**FioriARKit** as umbrella product currently will contain everything the package as to offer.
+**FioriARKit** as umbrella product currently will contain everything the package has to offer.
 As the package evolves the package could be split into multiple products for different use cases.

 ## Limitations

-The module is currently in development, and should not yet be used productively.
-Breaking changes may occur in 0.x.x release(s)

 Key gaps which are present at time of open-source project launch:
 - An authoring flow for pinning/editing an annotation in app